 - 1. Standards for Deliberation.
-The hearing officer will decide whether a violation of the SVSH Policy (or related non-SVSH Policy violation) occurred based on a Preponderance of Evidence standard. - 2.
-Information Considered. - a.
+The hearing officer will decide whether a violation of the SVSH Policy (or related non-SVSH Policy violation) occurred based on a Preponderance of Evidence standard. - Information Considered.
 The hearing officer will take into account the investigative file and the evidence presented and accepted at the hearing.
 The evidentiary principles in Section IV.C.3 shall also apply.
-On any disputed and material issue, the hearing officer should make their own findings and credibility determinations based on all of the evidence before them, subject to paragraph b below. - b.
-On any disputed and material issue, the hearing officer may not consider any statement about which a party or witness has refused, in whole or in part, to answer questions posed by a party (through their advisor or a University-assigned Reader) and allowed as relevant by the hearing officer.
-For purposes of these procedures, a statement is anything that constitutes a person's intent to make factual assertions. - G. Sanction.
+On any disputed and material issue, the hearing officer should make their own findings and credibility determinations based on all of the evidence before them. - G. Sanction.
 If the hearing officer decides that any policy violation has occurred, they will send their determination and findings to Student Conduct within 10 business days of the hearing.
 Based on the hearing officer's findings and determinations, and other information relevant to sanctioning (see Section IX.D.), Student Conduct will determine an appropriate sanction. - H. Notice of Determination and Sanction.
 Within 15 business days of the hearing, the hearing coordinator will send simultaneous written notice to the Complainant and Respondent (with a copy to the Title IX Officer and Student Conduct) setting forth the hearing officer's determination on whether the SVSH Policy and/or other student conduct policies have been violated, and, if so, Student Conduct's determination of any sanctions to be imposed.
 The written notice will include the following: - 1.
 A summary of the allegations that would constitute DOE-Covered Conduct and other Prohibited Conduct under the SVSH Policy, and any other related student conduct violations. - 2.
-The determinations of whether the SVSH Policy and/or other student conduct policies have been violated,
+The determinations of whether the SVSH Policy and/or other student conduct policies have been violated, - 3.
+If so, a description of the sanctions; - 4.
+That the Title IX Officer will determine whether Complainant will be provided additional remedies, and will inform Complainant of that determination;

-- 3. If so, a description of the sanctions; - 4.
-That the Title IX Officer will determine whether Complainant will be provided additional remedies, and will inform Complainant of that determination; - 5.
-A description of the procedural history of the complaint; - 6.
+- 5. A description of the procedural history of the complaint; - 6.
 The findings on each disputed, material fact and an analysis of the evidence supporting the findings; - 7.
 A summary of the facts found by the investigator that the parties did not dispute. - 8.
 The rationale for the determination of each charge; - 9.
 If the hearing officer determines that DOE-Covered Conduct did not occur, an analysis of whether other charged conduct, including other SVSH Policy violations, occurred; - 10.
 The rationale for any sanctions; - 11.
 A statement of the right to appeal, grounds and timeframe for the appeal, the office to which the appeal must be submitted, and the procedure that the University will follow in deciding the appeal; and - 12.
 An explanation that both the parties will receive a copy of any appeal submitted in accordance with these procedures. - I. Documentation of Hearing.
 Throughout the pre-hearing and hearing process, the hearing coordinator will document the process's compliance with the procedures (including timeframes) in this section.
 After the notice of policy violation determination and any sanction has been finalized, the hearing coordinator will provide this documentation, along with all documents relating to the hearing, and the recording of the hearing, to the Title IX Officer